City of Norton: Embracing Outdoor Recreation

 A Regional Destination

-For Norton and surrounding communities, the High Knob Destination Center will be the next phase in telling the area’s story.
-The center will share the history, and great future potential, of the nature and culture that make Southwest Virginia so special.
+For Norton and surrounding communities, the High Knob Destination Center, made possible in part with ARC funding, shares the history, and great future potential, of the nature and culture that make Southwest Virginia so special.

 “We are truly embracing a concept where, as a resident, your garage or back door is also your trail head,” Idalina said.
 “The proximity to that asset is a quality of life that we don’t take for granted.”